SystemsApproach/tcpcc/algorithm.rst

 ====================================

 This chapter describes the dominant congestion-control algorithm in use today on the Internet.
-The approach was introduced in the late 1980s by Van Jacobson, and then refined multiple times by him and others over the years.
+The approach was introduced in 1988 by Van Jacobson, and refined multiple times by him and others over the years.
 The variant in widespread use today is called CUBIC, for reasons that will become clear when we introduce it at the end of the chapter.

 The general idea is straightforward.
-Having transmitted a set of packets according to its current estimate of the available bandwidth, the sender uses the arrival of an ACK as a signal that one of its packets has left the network and that it is therefore safe to insert a new packet into the network without adding to the level of congestion.
+Having transmitted a set of packets according to its current estimate of the available bandwidth, a TCP sender reacts to two "signals" from the network.
+On the one hande, the arrival of an ACK signals that one of its packets packets has left the network and that it is therefore safe to transmit a new packet without adding to the level of congestion.
 By using ACKs to pace the transmission of packets, TCP is said to be *self-clocking*.
-The sender also uses timeouts as a signal that the network is congested, indicating that it needs to reduce its sending rate.
+On the other hand, a timeout signals that the network is congested, indicating that it needs to reduce its sending rate.
 By using packet loss as an indication of congestion, we refer to the approach as *control-based*.
-Of course, determining the available capacity in the first place is no easy task, and to make matters worse, because other connections come and go, the available bandwidth changes over time.

-This chapter describes the collection of techniques that TCP uses to address these and other problems, and as such, can be read as a case study of the experience of identifying and solving a sequence of problems.
+There are many subtle issues that must be addressed to make this a practical approach to congestion control.
+This chapter describes the collection of techniques that address these issues, and as such, can be read as a case study of the experience of identifying and solving a sequence of problems.
 We will trace the historical context as we visit each of the techniques in the sections that follow.

 4.1 Adaptive Retransmission
 ---------------------------

-Because TCP guarantees the reliable delivery of data, it retransmits each segment if an ACK is not received in a certain period of time.
-TCP sets this timeout as a function of the RTT it expects between the two ends of the connection.
-Unfortunately, given the range of possible RTTs between any pair of hosts in the Internet, as well as the variation in RTT between the same two hosts over time, choosing an appropriate timeout value is not that easy.
-To address this problem, TCP uses an adaptive retransmission mechanism.

-We describe this mechanism and how it has evolved.
-We start with the original algorithm included in the TCP specification, which of course pre-dates concerns about congestion control.
-As the connection between how aggressively a sender retransmits packets and the level of congestion in the network became clear, a more accurate way to compute (and adapt) the retransmission timer became an important first step towards a comprehensive approach to congestion control.
+Timeouts and retransmissions are a central part TCP's approach to implementing a reliable byte-stream, but timeouts also play a key role in congestion control because they signal packet loss, which in turn indicates the likelihood of congestion.
+In other words, TCP's timeout mechanism is a building block for its overall approach to congestion control.

+TCP has an adaptive approach to setting a timeout, computed as a function of the measured RTT.
+As simple as this sounds, the full implementation is more involved than you might expect, and has been through multiple refinements over the years.
+This section revisits that experience.

 Original Algorithm
 ~~~~~~~~~~~~~~~~~~